farmako/flutter_restart/README.md

-# restart_app
+# restart

 A Flutter plugin to restart the application.

-The plugin works by creating a new Flutter Engine to start fresh execution of the Dart application entry point, while the underlying platform specific application keeps running.
+The plugin works by creating a new instance of the Flutter Engine.
+The entry point of the Dart VM is executed again, while the underlying platform specific application keeps running.
 This is achieved as follows:

 ### Android